nlfiedler/zorigami/README.md

 ### Docker

 [Docker](https://www.docker.com) is used for testing some features of the application (e.g. SFTP).
-Change to the `test/docker` directory and start the SFTP server via `docker-compose up -d` (requires Docker Compose).
+From the base directory, start the containers using `docker-compose up -d` (requires Docker Compose).

 ### dotenv